-APPENDIX A: Discovery Course Descriptions NOTE:
+Appendix A: Course Descriptions NOTE:

+- Course contents are subject to changes.

+- Other course offerings may be announced at a later time.

+- Courses with an asterisk () are offered every other year

+Course Code

-- Course contents are subject to changes. - Other course offerings may be announced at later time. - Courses with asterisk () are offered every other year Course Code Each course offered by the Discovery Program is associated with a course code (e.g. DCOR 699).
+Each course offered by the Discovery Program is associated with a course code (e.g., DCOR 699).
 A course code begins with four letters.
-First letter "D" refers to "Discovery."
-Next three letters corresponding to each cluster as follows: - COR: Core Courses (Discovery Seminars, Senior Project, etc.) Required - ♣ AJP: Academic Japanese - ♣ EAP: Academic English - ♣ CUL: Cultural Diversity and Communities - ♣ SIE: Social Innovation and Entrepreneurship - SCI: Transdisciplinary Science These letter codes are followed by 3 digit numbers.
+The first letter "D" refers to "Discovery."
+The next three letters corresponding to each cluster are as follows:

-100s = Kyoyo courses
+COR: Core Courses (Inquiries of Knowledge, Senior Project, etc.)

+AJP: Academic Japanese EAP: Academic English

+CUL: Cultural Diversity and Communities

+SIE: Social Innovation and Entrepreneurship

+SCI: Transdisciplinary Science

+These letter codes are followed by 3-digit numbers.
-200s = Senmon Kiso courses

-300s = Kihon courses

-400s = Kadai courses

-500s = Practicum courses

-600s = Senior Project & related courses.
+100s = Zengaku Koryu 200s = Gakusai Kiso courses/Academic English · Japanese 300s = Kihon courses 400s = Senmon Kadai courses 500s = Practicum courses 600s = Senior Project & related courses.
 Prerequisites are expressed in course codes.